 - 1-2 tbsp. maple or coconut syrup

-- 1 cup olive oil, another favourite omega oil, or MCT oil for an energy boost
+- 1-1 ½ cups olive oil, another favourite omega oil, or MCT oil for an energy boost

 - Salt to taste

-Well there you have it friend!
+Well there you have it folks!
 A quick and easy, super tasty, and uber nutritious salad dressing you can use to flavour pretty much anything in your kitchen.
-Thanks for stopping by!
-If you’re looking for a delicious way to take your health to the next level, make sure you download my FREE Fantastic Fermentables E-Book!
-Have a wonderfully whimsical day!
+Thanks for stopping by J Have a wonderfully whimsical day!